HomeResearchAluminium › CBAM Indian Aluminium Scope 2 Electricity Risk

 ~€950-1,250/t post Scope 2

-The competitive gap between India’s coal-based primary aluminium and Iceland or Norway is not primarily a process efficiency question — Hall-Héroult electrolysis is broadly similar in energy consumption worldwide.
-It is entirely an electricity source question.
-A Scope 2 extension would price that gap directly.
-Indian producers who have not shifted their electricity mix before that pricing occurs will be structurally uncompetitive in the EU market regardless of any other competitive advantage they hold.
+The deep competitive gap between India's coal-based primary aluminium and players like Iceland or Norway is absolutely not a process efficiency question, as Hall-Héroult electrolysis remains broadly similar in energy consumption worldwide.
+It is entirely, 100% an electricity source question.
+A future Scope 2 extension would price that exact gap directly.
+Indian producers who have sluggishly failed to shift their electricity mix before that massive pricing occurs will be left structurally uncompetitive in the lucrative EU market, completely regardless of any other minor competitive advantages they might hold.

-For Indian steel producers, renewable energy investment provides no direct CBAM benefit today — because CBAM excludes Scope 2 for steel, and there is no confirmed timeline to include it.
-For Indian aluminium producers, the situation is fundamentally different: when Scope 2 is included for aluminium, every unit of renewable electricity procured directly and proportionally reduces the CBAM Scope 2 obligation.
+For Indian steel producers, heavy renewable energy investment provides absolutely no direct CBAM benefit today because CBAM currently excludes Scope 2 for steel, and there is absolutely no confirmed timeline to include it.
+For Indian aluminium producers, however, the situation is completely and fundamentally different.
+When Scope 2 is eventually included for aluminium, every single unit of renewable electricity smartly procured directly and beautifully proportionally reduces the massive CBAM Scope 2 obligation.

-This creates a unique three-way investment alignment for aluminium that no other CBAM-covered sector currently offers:
+This dynamic creates a highly unique, three-way investment alignment specifically for aluminium that no other CBAM-covered sector currently enjoys.

-Scenario: Value of 30% Renewable Switch for a 500,000 t/year Primary Aluminium Smelter ⚠ CBAM saving is a future scenario contingent on Scope 2 extension — not a current financial benefit.
-Electricity and CCTS savings are current.
+Scenario: The Massive Value of a 30% Renewable Switch for a 500,000 t/year Primary Smelter Please note: The CBAM saving is a future scenario highly contingent on the Scope 2 extension, not a current financial benefit.
+The electricity and CCTS savings, however, are real and current.

 Baseline electricity consumption 14,500 kWh/t × 500,000 t = 7.25 billion kWh/year